 While urgent care centers are generally open much longer than traditional physicians' offices, they are not open 24/7 at most locations.
 Patients should check online or call for specific location hours.
 In general, urgent care centers are open from 7 AM until 9 PM every day of the week, but again, that may vary.
 People needing care between 9 PM and 7 AM will need to go to emergency rooms.

 How to Choose a Location

-Based on the services needed and the hour of service, patients can choose an urgent care center using an online search engine or service like Urgent Care Locations.
+Based on the services needed and the hour of service, patients can choose an urgent care center using an online search engine, searching for "urgent care near me."
 For example, if a patient needs an x-ray for a possible broken bone, he or she should search for a center that has an x-ray machine.
 Also, not every urgent care location staffs physicians, dispenses medications on-site or is accredited by an official body such as the American Academy of Urgent Care Medicine (AAUCM).
 If these things are important for you, then you should be more selective prior to making the trip.

 Hopefully this information will make you better prepared to choose an urgent care for future medical needs.
 However, patients should remember that in cases of major trauma, uncontrollable bleeding, labor, or loss of consciousness that they should go directly to emergency rooms.